 4. Now let’s put the cobbler all together, shall we?
 Flour your hands lightly and then pick up handfuls of dough.
 Roll them in your hands to about ¼ inch thickness and arrange them on top of the strawberry filling, trying to fill up the top, but they don’t have to cover every spot.

-5. Brush the top with melted butter and sprinkle coarse sugar over the top.
+5. Brush the cobbler crust with melted butter and sprinkle coarse sugar over the top.
 Pop the whole thing in the oven for 30-35 minutes or until the crust turns a nice, golden brown.

 6. I like to serve this Strawberry Cobbler recipe warm right out of the oven with a big scoop of vanilla ice cream right on top.
 That way it gets all nice and warm and starts to melt into the cobbler, making it an even ooeyer, gooeyer dessert!

 - Add other berries with the strawberries.
-Substitute one cup (or more) of the strawberries with blueberries, blackberries, or raspberries.
+Substitute one cup (or more) of the strawberries with blackberries or raspberries.
+Or go wild and turn this strawberry into a blueberry cobbler!

 - Add another fruit like peaches, pears, or apples in with the strawberries as well.

 - Use a different kind of ice cream.
-Strawberry and peach are favorites here at my house, but my mom likes chocolate chip, and one of my nieces loves mango sorbet!
+Strawberry ice cream and peach ice cream are favorites here at my house, but my mom likes chocolate chip, and one of my nieces loves mango sorbet!
 There are no rules here.

 - Sprinkle chopped pecans, almonds, or walnuts over the top of the ice cream for a nutty, crunchy topping.